 Started in February 2012, The Idea Channel was a series of weekly videos supported by PBS and hosted on YouTube by Mike Rugnetta.
 It examined the weird, wacky and fascinating connections between pop culture, technology and art.
 Basically, its philosophy is bite-sized form, facilitated by millions of references, gifs, funny pictures and an extreme motor mouth.

-Every week introduces a new idea, ranging far in wide in topic and scope.
+Every week introduces a new idea, ranging far and wide in topic and scope.
 For example, take the following video titles; "What Do Santa And Wrestling Have In Common?", "Is YouTube Making Us Smarter?" and "Is A DOS Attack A Weapon?"
-Each video also has a short minute or so section where a selection of comments are highlighted for further discussion, but now, those comments are shown in stand-alone videos.
+Each video used to have a short minute or so section where a selection of comments on the previous video were highlighted for further discussion, but now, those comments are shown in stand-alone videos.

 - April Fools' Day: "Is Vine The Future of Cinema?"
 Well, that and a helping of "Sarcasm Mode: The Episode".

 - Arson, Murder, and Jaywalking: Mike's description of "horror proper" in "What Do Horror Movies And Cable News Networks Have In Common?", as illustrated by the 90 percent of the iceberg that's submerged:

 - Blazing Inferno Hellfire Sauce: Mentioned as part of Mike's discussion on "What Do Hot Sauce Labels Say About America?"

 - Blue-and-Orange Morality: Discussed about the Titan's supposed evilness.

 - Breathless Non Sequitur: Mike has been known to diverge from the point mid-sentence.